NHDisbo Supported

 Reconciliation FrequencyMonthly three-way reconciliation

-Overdraft NotificationRequired — bank must notify Professional Conduct Committee
+Overdraft NotificationRequired — bank must notify the Professional Conduct Committee

-Interest RemittanceTo New Hampshire Bar Foundation IOLTA program
+Interest RemittanceTo the New Hampshire Bar Foundation IOLTA program

-Governing RuleNew Hampshire Rules of Professional Conduct Rule 1.15
+Governing RuleNew Hampshire Rules of Professional Conduct Rule 1.15; NH Supreme Court Rules 50 & 50-A

 Client LedgerRequired — individual ledger per matter